b-rodrigues/fput/manuscript/tidyverse.md

     ## NULL

 `mtcars$m` shows the `mpg` column… for some reason.
-There might be a good reason for this, but I prefer `tibble`s’ behaviour of notifying the user that this column does not exist.
+There might be a good reason for this, but I prefer `tibble`s' behaviour of notifying the user that this column does not exist.

 It is possible to convert a lot of objects into `tibble`s: